kantarjiev/BAMRU-Org/docs/cron.md

 ## Overview

-The `cron` process will auto-update the Website and Google Calendar every day.
+The `cron` process will sync BAMRU.net event data with the Website and Google Calendar automatically.
+The sync process runs every ten minutes.
-(5am, 11am, 5pm, 11pm)

 Here are the relevant rake tasks: